chiarosun/3d_hippocampal_quant_unet/validation_plan.md

 ## Hippocampal Volume Quantification for Alzheimer's Progression:
-### Segmentation with a Unet Convolutional Neural Network
+### Segmentation with a U-Net Convolutional Neural Network

 ### 1. General Information